 Akaroa Museum is owned and operated by the Christchurch City Council.
 It is part of the Art Gallery Unit in the Citizen and Community Group.

-Local input to the Museum is provided by the Akaroa Museum Advisory Committee, a sub-committee of the Akaroa-Wairewa Community Board.
+Local input to the museum is provided by the Akaroa Museum Advisory Committee, a sub-committee of the Banks Peninsula Community Board.

-The Museum is actively supported by the Friends of Akaroa Museum, a membership organisation dedicated to assisting the development of the Museum.
-As a benefit of membership, Friends receive free admission to the Museum, discount at the museum shop, a regular newsletter and invitations to special events and openings.
+The museum is actively supported by the Friends of Akaroa Museum, a membership organisation dedicated to assisting the development of the museum.
+As a benefit of membership, Friends receive a discount at the museum shop, a regular newsletter and invitations to special events and openings.